 2 I saved money

 Speaking of cashew butter, yes, it is significantly more expensive than peanut butter.
 In fact, many of these “nice to have” products are upwards of $5-$13.
 However, I saved money overall.
 The meals I made at home were humble.
 I merely gussied up produce, beans, kelp noodles, and tofu with these condiments (and supplemented with a few Siete cassava flour tortillas).
 I also drastically cut back on dining out.
 It wasn’t hard, as very few restaurants offer Whole30 Approved options.
 Under normal circumstances, I would eat out at least three to four times a week.
 Under Whole30, I ate out four times for the entire month.
-I visited Chipotle once for its Whole30 Approved vegan lifestyle bowl with plant-based chorizo (good stuff), a raw restaurant called Under the Sun in Long Beach, CA; and twice frequented vegan Orange County institution Au Lac.
+I visited Chipotle once for its Whole30 Approved vegan lifestyle bowl with plant-based chorizo (the good stuff), a raw restaurant called Under the Sun in Long Beach, CA; and twice frequented vegan Orange County institution Au Lac.
 All of these menus offered something satisfying that was also Whole30 compliant, but truth be told, I also really enjoyed the meals I was creating at home—thanks to a few fancy products mentioned above.
 Overall, I was way under budget compared to my typical monthly food expenditure, and I consider that a win.

 3 I realized my Sugar Dragon was more like a lizard